 Prince Hall Grand Lodge

 The Prince Hall Grand Lodge was not recognized initially by other regular Grand Lodges.
 The Lodges under these Grand Lodge were also not recognized by the other Grand Lodges.

 The Prince Hall Grand Masonic Lodge has its origins from a lodge consisting of Black Freemasons in Boston.
-The Lodge was started by a Black called Prince Hall.
+The lodge was started by a man named Prince Hall.